MacroMacro/frontend-capstone-wolverines/README.md

 We designed an e-commerce website with user-friendly interfaces to reflect the nested data retrieved from the API.
 The webpage mainly consists four sections: Product Overview, Related Products and Outfit, Questions and Answers, and Ratings and Reviews.

 ## **Intallation**
--npm install: install necessary dependencies for this project.
+-npm install: install necessary dependencies for this project.<br>
--npm run react-dev: begin webpack for the client.
+-npm run react-dev: begin webpack for the client.<br>
--npm start: run the client server.
+-npm start: run the client server.<br>
--npx jest: run the testing files.
+-npx jest: run the testing files.<br>

 ## **Components**